nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 4. `RemarkCommand#execute` will then replace the old `Person` in the `model` with the new `Person`.

-The following sequence diagram shows how the add remark mechanism works:
+The following sequence diagram shows how the RemarkCommand mechanism works:

 ![RemarkSequenceDiagram](images/RemarkSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not be saved in the AddressBook, so the person inside the AddressBook will not be updated.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not be saved in Socius, so the person's contact details in Socius will not be updated.
 </div>

 #### Design Considerations

-* **Alternative 1 (current choice):** Create a new person with the remark field replaced and the other fields same as the old person.
+* **Alternative 1 (current choice):** Create a new `Person` with their remark replaced and the other contact details same as the original `Person`.
     * Pros: Maintains immutability.
     * Cons: It may have performance issues in terms of memory usage as a new `Person` object is created.

-* **Alternative 2:** Edit the old person directly.
+* **Alternative 2:** Edit the original `Person` directly.
     * Pros: It uses less memory and thus may run faster.
     * Cons: If the execution is stopped halfway, then the newly updated person will contain wrong information.
 It will also be difficult to debug.